junxit/us-congress-bills-117/bill.md

   - **(D)** the Chief Human Capital Officers Council, established pursuant to Section 1303 of the Homeland Security Act of 2002 (5 U.S.C.
 1401 note; Public Law 107–296);
   - **(E)** the Chief Information Officers Council, established pursuant to Section 3603 of title 44, United States Code;
   - **(F)** the Performance Improvement Council, established pursuant to Section 1124(b) of title 31, United States Code; and
-  - **(G)** any other council designated as a governmentwide executive council, pursuant to the requirements of section 6 of this Act.
+  - **(G)** any other council designated as a governmentwide executive council, pursuant to section 6 of this Act.

 ## § 3.
 Responsibilities of governmentwide executive councils